Our Plants

 Very fragrant, recurved white trumpets with gold bands radiating from the center down the middle of each petal, decorated with red spots.
 Blooms in late summer.

-Care: Plant in fall so roots can grow and be established in spring.
-Plant 3-4 times deeper than the bulb’s height, i.e. if bulb is 3” tall plant the bottom of the bulb 6-9” deep.
-Sun to part shade in well-drained, slightly acidic soil.
+Care: Plant 3-4 times deeper than the bulb’s height, i.e. if bulb is 2’ tall plant the bottom of the bulb 4” deep.
+Sun to part shade in well-drained soil, slightly acidic.
 Mulch.

 Native: Japan in forest edges in mountains north of south-central Honshu Island.